 Age Appropriateness: 6+, Adult help with cutting and scoring

-- Thick colored paper (we purchased ours at IKEA but this fancy stuff would probably make awesome blocks)
+- Thick colored paper (we purchased ours at IKEA but this would make awesome blocks)

 - Paper cutter (optional)